VelvetSystems/Documentation/README.md

-# Documentation
+#Information for Velvet Systems Employees

-Information for Velvet Staff
+The easiest way to start using GitHub is to use [GitHub Desktop](https://desktop.github.com/).